Aleksandr Karelin: Injuries

 Like most top wrestlers, Karelin had a number of severe injuries through his career.
 He credits his fast recoveries to Valery Okhapkin, physician of the national wrestling team, and claims that Okhapkin extended his competition lifetime by several years.

-At the age of 15 Karelin broke his leg while training; having learned about this accident his mother burned his wrestling uniform and forbade him to wrestle.
-Since then he broke his arms twice and ribs thirteen times.
-Around January 1988 he had a serious concussion, and doctors considered removing him from the 1988 Olympic team.
-Karelin won the 1993 World Championships despite breaking two ribs in the opening bout against Matt Ghaffari.
-At the 1996 European Championships in Budapest, he had torn the right pectoralis major muscle so badly that doctors predicted he would not be able to use his right hand for several months.
-Karelin won the Championships, but had to be urgently operated on in Budapest.
-He recovered within three months to compete at the 1996 Olympics.
-As many other wrestlers, Karelin has a bit tongue (which was and still is a very frequent wrestling injury before the advent of contemporary chin-tight wrestling headgear), which affects his pronunciation and speech, limiting r-containing words usage.
-And as many other wrestlers he has multiple ear cartilage injuries of both ears.
+At the age of 15, Karelin broke his leg while training; having learned about this accident, his mother burned his wrestling uniform and forbade him to wrestle.
+At the 1988 USSR Championships, Karelin won and also defeated Igor Rostorotsky in a rematch, despite suffering from a concussion and high temperature.
+He won the 1993 World Championships despite breaking two ribs in the opening bout against Matt Ghaffari.
+Another injury occurred at the 1996 European Championships in Budapest, as he had torn the right pectoralis major muscle so badly that doctors predicted he would not be able to use his right hand for several months.
+Karelin won the Championships, but he had to be urgently operated on in Budapest.
+Despite not being fully recovered, he won the 1996 Olympics three months later.
+He has avoided multiple ear cartilage injuries of both ears, unlike many wrestlers.